-Opry Mills Mall: Four People Shot Inside Nashville Shopping Center By Two Gunman
+Opry Mills Mall: One People Shot Inside Nashville Shopping Center, Suspect In Custody

 A shooting has occurred at a mall in Nashville, Tennessee.
-Four people have reportedly been shot.
+One person has reportedly been shot.
 Here’s all the details.

 The unthinkable has happened again.
-Four people have been shot inside Opry Mills Mall in Nashville, TN, according to Eyewitness News 3.
-The police tell the news outlet that one shooter is in custody and a search is underway for a second shooter.
+One individual has been shot inside Opry Mills Mall in Nashville, TN, according to CNN.
+The police tell the news outlet that one shooter is in custody.
+The situation began with some type of dispute at the mall, according to CBS News.
+The person who was shot has been rushed to the hospital; his condition was critical.

-“Metro PD has closed the exits to Opry Mills Mall off Briley Pkwy,” Briona Arradondo, a reporter for WSMV-TV tweeted.
+“Metro PD has closed the exits to Opry Mills Mall off Briley Pkwy,” Briona Arradondo, a reporter for WSMV-TV, a Fox affiliate, tweeted.
 “Officers redirecting traffic for now on response to shooting.
 1 suspect in custody, police searching for another.”
-This story is developing…

 Metro PD has closed the exits to Opry Mills Mall off Briley Pkwy.
 Officers redirecting traffic for now on response to shooting.
 1 suspect in custody, police searching for another.